arthurgiroux/grouboy/README.md

 ## Tests

-The emulator is tested using Blargg's tests and various automated test cases for all components.
+The emulator is tested using various test suites and automated test cases for all components.
 You can find the test report in the Github actions.

 Blaarg's test coverage: